NAIT fosters conversations during White Ribbon campaign

 Talking about sexual violence is difficult.
 It’s a sensitive topic – not everyone knows what to say, do or how to act.

-“This is an opportunity for members of the NAIT community to take a stand and demonstrate how they are going to end sexual violence,” says Tim Ira, the student programs coordinator who oversees sexual violence prevention education at the polytechnic.
+“This is an opportunity for members of the NAIT community to take a stand and demonstrate how they are going to end sexual violence,” says Tim Ira, diversity and inclusion coordinator at the polytechnic.

 Staff and students can sign a pledge to stand up against sexual violence and attend information sessions on consent, harassment, rape culture, and bystander intervention.
 The campaign ends with the National Day of Remembrance and Action on Violence against Women.